hahooh/Kakaopay/README.md

-#Kakaopay SDK for php
+###Kakaopay SDK for php

-Its not DONE YET.

-- Functions that are working
+It run on PHP 7 or above.

+It is not for every payment method that Kakaopay offers.

+- This SDK is containing
     * Requesting (ready) single payment
     * Canceling single payment
-    * Approval single payment
+    * Approval of single payment